aarunbala/coding-challenge/README.md

 To Run
 "mvn clean install"

-Main.main() - runs with a single default input parameter TransactionServiceTest - contains tests that run with a few different parameters
+Main.main() - runs with a single default input parameter.

+TransactionServiceTest - contains tests that run with a few different parameters

 Approach: